 You will receive up to 10 free nights of camping per month in Barton, Feyrer or Metzler Parks.
 There is a maximum stay of 28 nights in the camping season.

-With the Oregon State Parks Pass, you can receive free daily parking in Clackamas County Parks all year.
+With the Oregon State Park Disabled Veteran Special Access Pass, you can receive free daily parking in Clackamas County Parks all year.

 Awaiting Payment means that, for some reason, the payment did not go through.
 It could have been a typo in the credentials entered.
 The 15 or 16 digit credit number should not have spaces; expiration date should be four numbers only, 2-digits for each the month & year, no dashes or slashes; and the CVV/CVC, the Credit Verification Value/Code, is the 3 or 4 digit number at the end of the signature line.
 Or it could mean that the card is invalid or expired.